davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

     totalQueryLimit: 100000
 ```

 100000 is the default that Fabric provides in the sample core.yaml and in the test docker images.
-If you are exceeding this limit, you can increase this value but I would suggest that if you are exceeding this limit that the query is returning too many records and you should look to keeping the range within the limit
+If you are exceeding this limit, you can increase this value, however you should consider alternative designs that don't require such extensive query scans.

 ### Concurrency limits

-The peer has some limits to ensure a peer cannot be overwhelmed by clients:
+The peer has some limits to ensure a peer cannot be overwhelmed by excessive concurrent client requests:

 ```yaml
 peer: